Unit 5 - Practice Quiz

 unauthorized use and likelihood of confusion Hard

-B. Contributory infringement.
+A. Contributory infringement.

-C. Post-sale confusion.
+C. Standard forward confusion.

-D. Reverse confusion.
+D. Post-sale confusion.

 49 An individual named Tiffany Lamar opens a jewelry store.
 The world-famous luxury brand 'Tiffany & Co.' sues her to prevent her from naming her store 'Tiffany's Fine Jewelry.'
 Assuming Ms. Lamar is acting in good faith, what is the most likely outcome of a court's analysis of her defense of using her own name?